laroche/tastyworks-pnl/README.md

 - Useful statistics:
    - How much premium can you keep for option trades.
 Tastyworks says this should be about 25 % of the sold premium.
-I am mostly selling only premium and can keep about 80 % of it.
+I am mostly selling only premium and can keep about 80 % of it in 2021.
-   - How much do you pay for your option trades to the broker/exchange as feeds compared to your overall profit?
-This seems to be less than 1.5 % for me.
+   - How much fees do you pay for your option trades to the broker/exchange compared to your overall profit?
+This seems to be less than 1.5 % for me in 2021.

 Nice: